Common Agricultural Policy

 The 2003 reforms abolished intervention support for rye and require a decoupled payment for at least 75 percent of an arable crop.
 Since a decoupled payment does not require a crop to be planted or produced, farmers are free to plant whatever crop they want or to not plant at all.
 Durum wheat was allowed a 40-percent coupled payment in traditional areas to retain people on the land, while support for durum in nontraditional areas was abolished.
 In addition, storage payments for grains were cut by 50 percent.
 Nevertheless, EU grain prices will likely remain above world prices most of the time, but stocks will not accumulate as often as before because the grain goes to the market, with small amounts going to intervention.

 Rice.
 Rice policy was radically altered by the 2003 reform.
 The rice intervention price was reduced by 50 percent and annual intervention purchases were limited to 75,000 metric tons.
 Direct payments were introduced to compensate for 88 percent of the price reduction.
 Part of the payment was included in the SFP and part converted to crop-specific aid to assist farmers in transition to alternative crops.
-Intervention stocks had been growing rapidly and the Everything But Arms (EBA) trade agreement with 49 least-developed countries allows imports of unmilled rice, with duties decreasing to zero in 2009 (see Regulations Limit Use of African Growth and Opportunity Act and Everything But Arms , May 2005).
+Intervention stocks had been growing rapidly and the Everything But Arms (EBA) trade agreement with 49 least-developed countries allows imports of unmilled rice, with duties decreasing to zero in 2009.
+See:Agricultural Trade Preferences and the Developing Countries

 Dairy.
 The dairy regime is dominated by a quota system that is established at national levels.
 Dairy production above the quota is subject to prohibitive fines called "super levies."
 Products covered by the CAP dairy regime include fresh, concentrated, and powdered milk; cream; butter; cheese; and curd.
 Dairy production is protected through tariffs on dairy product imports and supported by export subsidies and surplus intervention purchases of dairy products.
 The 2003 reforms cut butter prices by 25 percent and milk powder prices by 15 percent over 2005-07.
 Intervention purchases of butter are limited to 30,000 metric tons annually.
 Compensation for dairy price cuts was incorporated into the SFP beginning in 2006-07.
 The Health Check of 2008 allows for an annual 1-percent increase in the dairy quota from 2009-13.
 The proposal also calls for an abolition of the dairy quota in 2015.